SS Royal Daffodil: Zeebrugge Raid

 In 1918, she was requisitioned for war service and became HMS Daffodil.
 Her sister ship Iris was also requisitioned and became HMS Iris II.
 In preparation for the Zeebrugge Raid which aimed to deny the Germans further use of the port as a u-boat base, both ships were stripped of all furniture and fittings and had armour fitted to the superstructure.
 The ferries were chosen because of their shallow draught and double hulls.
 Daffodil's role was to carry two of the three seamen demolition parties, known as "C" Company and commanded by Lieutenant Cecil Dickinson, specifically tasked with using explosives for demolition work.
 The original plan was for the demolition team to embark the Iris, but on the day they embarked the Daffodil instead.

-Both the Iris and the Daffodil were towed across the Channel by HMS Vindictive for the operation on 23 April 1918.
+Both the Iris and the Daffodil were towed across the English Channel by HMS Vindictive for the operation on 23 April 1918.
 As the attack unfolded, Daffodil was hit in the engine room by two shells, but was able to maintain her position holding Vindictive against the wall of the Mole.
 One member of the ship's crew died during the raid.